closeio/making.close.com/_posts/2023-10-27-how-we-plan-feature-development/index.md

     - [description of the business logic changes]
 - *More P2s and P3s…*

-Finally, when a developer (usually a project lead) work on development specification they’ll likely use these product priority sections in their own development spec document.
-Recently we’ve started to experiment with using Github Projects for the whole development specification, but a simple Dropbox Paper worked quite well for us so far.
+Finally, when a developer (usually the project lead) works on the development specification they'll likely use these production priority sections as guidance.
+Recently we’ve started to experiment with using Github Projects for the whole development specification, but a simple Dropbox Paper document has worked quite well for us so far.

 This is how Github Project looked like for 2023C5 Workflow Automation project.
 The issues are grouped in product priority groups taken from the Product Spec.